raphaelgoulart/yargspy/README.md

 **Description:**
 Unofficial leaderboard API server for YARG using NodeJS and MongoDB, with REPLAY file validation program written in C#.

-# Installing/Developing
+# Developing

-This repository contains two JavaScript projects:
+## Client and Server

+Both client and server uses TypeScript:

-- `yarglb-frontend`: Using React.
+- `frontend`: Using React.
-  - _The frontend is only being used for debugging process at the moment_.
+  - _The client is only being used for debugging process at the moment_.
-- `yarglb-backend`: Using NodeJS + Fastify framework
+- `backend`: Using NodeJS and Fastify framework

-On both frontend and backend:
+On both client and server:

 ```bat
 pnpm install
 pnpm run dev
 ```

-It also includes YARGReplayValidator, a CLI tool written in C# to validate REPLAY files to be registered.
+## YARGReplayValidator

+Written in C#, the tool is used by the server and uses the YARG Core itself to validate score files (REPLAY files).

+## YARGReplayWatcher

+Writen in Python, the script acts as a YARG REPLAYs folder watcher, trying to make the automatic upload of the entry for the logged user.

 # Documentation